Murder of Harmony Montgomery

 Harmony Renee Montgomery (June 7, 2014 – disappeared c.
-2019; declared legally dead March 12, 2024) was an American child who was murdered by her biological father Adam Montgomery in Manchester, New Hampshire, after a Massachusetts judge awarded him custody.
+2019; declared legally dead March 12, 2024) was a 5-year-old American girl who was murdered by her biological father Adam Montgomery (overturned ruling) in Manchester, New Hampshire, after a Massachusetts judge awarded him custody in late 2019.
 Her biological mother, Crystal Sorey, reported her daughter missing to New Hampshire police in late 2021, more than two years after Harmony's last reported sighting.

 Adam Montgomery and his wife Kayla were charged with second-degree murder, with the trial beginning on 8 February 2024.
 On February 22, 2024, Adam Montgomery was found guilty of murder.
 He was sentenced to 45 years to life in prison on May 9, 2024.

-Montgomery's murder sparked outrage and calls for reforms of child protective systems.
+Harmony Montgomery's murder sparked outrage and calls for reforms of child protective systems.

 Early life

 Harmony Renee Montgomery was born on June 7, 2014, to Crystal Sorey and Adam Montgomery; her parents were no longer together at the time of her birth.
 Harmony was partially blind in her left eye and had special needs.
 Crystal Sorey originally had sole custody, as Adam Montgomery was incarcerated when Harmony was born, but within days of her birth there were multiple reports of alleged neglect to the Department of Children and Families.
 Harmony was placed into foster care with Tim and Michelle Raftery at two months old, and spent the next four years in DCF custody and various foster homes.
 Sorey, a recovering drug addict, permanently lost custody of Harmony and her other child in 2018.

-In 2019, Adam Montgomery was awarded full custody of Harmony by Judge Mark Newman, despite Adam having been incarcerated for most of Harmony's early years and having spent only 20 hours with her on supervised contact visits up to that point.
+In 2019, Adam Montgomery was awarded full custody of Harmony by Judge Mark Newman, despite Adam having been incarcerated for most of Harmony's early years and having spent only 40 hours with her on supervised contact visits up to that point.
 A later report from the Office of the Child Advocate found that the DCF had failed to complete an adequate assessment of Adam Montgomery and to present a strong legal case to oppose placing Harmony into her father's care.
 Adam was living with his wife Kayla and their two sons in New Hampshire at the time.
-Both Adam and Kayla had substance misuse issues, paying their drug dealer using their SNAP food stamps, resulting in the family not having enough food to eat adequately.
+Both Adam and Kayla had substance abuse issues, paying their drug dealer using their SNAP food stamps, resulting in the family not having enough food.